1787 English cricket season: Other matches

-Reports have survived of several other matches which, largely due to lack of information, are not recognised as first-class.
+Reports have survived of several other matches which lack information.
 They include White Conduit v Middlesex (21 May); White Conduit v Middlesex (5–6 June); and MCC v White Conduit (30 July) – these were all played at Lord's and are described above.

 Essex (called Hornchurch in some sources) played Middlesex at Langton Park on 5 July.
 The team totals are known but none of the players.
 Essex scored 65 and 108; Middlesex replied with 124 and 50–1 to win by 9 wickets.
-On the same day, a West Sussex team met one from East Sussex at Amberley Hill, near Amberley, West Sussex.
+On the same day, West Sussex met East Sussex at Amberley Hill, near Amberley, West Sussex.
 West Sussex won by 101 runs.
 The match, of a minor standard, was restricted to amateur players resident in the county with the west–east divide centred on Arundel.

 In Hampshire, the Alresford and Odiham clubs played each other home and away, both matches being won by Alresford.
 There was a match at Swanscombe, near Dartford, on 16 July between teams called Kent and Essex, but all that is known is the result – Essex won by innings and 44 runs.
-Another match involving an Essex team was played at Langton Park on 2–3 August against White Conduit who won by "over 100 runs".
+Another match involving Essex was played at Langton Park on 2–3 August against White Conduit who won by "over 100 runs".

 Further north, a team from Leicester played two matches.
 The first, against a Coventry team was on 6–7 August at a venue in Hinckley.
 Leicester won by 45 runs and the match was the subject of an extensive report in a local newspaper.
 In September, Leicester were away to a Melton Mowbray team and were defeated by an innings and 16 runs.